 Honest, Age-appropriate Sexual Health Education For Responsible Decision Making

-The Real Education for Healthy Youth Act (S. 1782/H.R.
-3324), introduced by Senator Frank Lautenberg (D-NJ) and Representative Barbara Lee (D-CA), would ensure that federal funding is allocated to comprehensive sexual health education programs that provide young people with the skills and information they need to make informed, responsible, and healthy decisions.
+The Real Education for Healthy Youth Act (H.R.
+1706, S. 2765) was reintroduced by Representative Barbara Lee (D-CA) in March 2015 and Senator Cory Booker (D-NJ) in April 2016.
+REHYA would ensure that federal funding is allocated to comprehensive sexual health education programs that provide young people with the skills and information they need to make informed, responsible, and healthy decisions.
 This legislation sets forth a vision for comprehensive sexual health education programs in the United States.

 What would the Real Education for Healthy Youth Act do?